-Fimo Soft is a slightly softer version of the old Fimo Classic and is relatively quick to condition, and can also be used for all purposes including millefiori, beads, sculpting, and other craft items.
+Fimo Soft is a softer version of the old Fimo Classic (now discontinued) and is relatively quick to condition, and can also be used for all purposes including millefiori, beads, sculpting, and other craft items.
 Comes in a wide range of colours with a range of Fluorescent, Transparent & Metallic Colours.
 It is a firmer clay than Premo & Sculpey III but not as firm as Kato.

 Premo Polymer Clay is an American brand of clay which also is great for mixing colours, for millefiori, sculpting, and is extra strong and durable.
 Very easy to condition.
 Great for brooch backs where strength is required.
 Comes in a great range of artists colours and metallic shades which produce amazing 'mica effects'.
 Please note however that the metallic colours do not cane like regular colours because of this mica shift property.

 Sculpey III is the softest brand of Polymer Clay and can be used almost out of the packet and comes in a great range of colours which can be mixed with other brands.
 Sculpey III is great for kids & people with arthritis or hand problems.
 When baked Sculpey has a more matte finish but can be polished to a high shine if required.
 Can be used for Millefiori, but not so good if extra crisp design lines are required.
 More brittle than the other brands so not a good choice for delicate work - consider using Premo or Fimo Soft instead.